agoragames/torus/README.rst

 TRANSFORMS
 ----------

 A named mapping of functions which can be used in queries.
+See `kairos <https://github.com/agoragames/kairos#transform>_` documentation for details.

 Example: ::

     TRANSFORMS = {
       # Returns the number of elements
-      'size' : lambda row: len(row)
+      'size' : lambda row, duration: len(row)
     }

 MACROS